-The DVF Awards was founded in 2010 by Diane von Furstenberg and The Diller-von Furstenberg Family Foundation to recognize and support extraordinary women who are dedicated to transforming the lives of other women; women who have had the courage to fight, the power to survive, and the leadership to inspire.
+The DVF Awards were founded in 2010 by Diane von Furstenberg and The Diller-von Furstenberg Family Foundation to recognize and support extraordinary women who are dedicated to transforming the lives of other women; women who have had the courage to fight, the strength to survive, and the leadership to inspire.

-Honorees are celebrated annually at the DVF Awards ceremony at the United Nations in New York City, as part of the Women in the World conference.
+Honorees are celebrated annually at the DVF Awards ceremony in New York City, as part of the Women in the World conference.

 Each year, five awards are bestowed to women who have demonstrated leadership, strength, and courage in their commitment to women’s causes.
 The Diller-von Furstenberg Family Foundation grants each honoree $50,000 for their non-profit organization in order to further their important work.

 - The International DVF Award

 The People’s Voice DVF Award is chosen by popular vote and will be celebrated at the 10th annual DVF Awards to be held on April 11, 2019 in New York City.
 Vote for the woman who inspires you most.